-1. .
-All of th e follo wing courses (12 credits): CSUS 800 Foundations of Community Sustainability I 3 CSUS 801 Foundations of Community Sustainability II 3 CSUS 802 Introduction to Interdisciplinary Inquiry 3 CSUS 814 Sustainable Tourism and Protected Area Management: Theories and Applications 3
+. equilente CREDITS 1.
+All of th ne follo wing courses (12 credits): CSUS 800 Foundations of Community Sustainability I 3 CSUS 801 Foundations of Community Sustainability II 3 CSUS 802 Introduction to Interdisciplinary Inquiry 3 CSUS 814 Sustainable Tourism and Protected Area Management: Theories and Applications 3 If a stu dent a lready has credit in any of these courses, these credit s must